umbraco/UmbracoDocs/12/umbraco-cms/reference/configuration/webroutingsettings.md

 ## Try skip IIS custom errors

 Defines the value of Response.TrySkipIisCustomErrors when an error (404, 400, 500...) is encountered.
-You probably want it to be true in order to prevent IIS from displaying its own 404 or 500 pages.
-Instead have your own page displayed.
+In order to prevent IIS from displaying its own 404 or 500 pages, set this to `true` to have your own page displayed.

 ## Internal redirect preserves template